cincheo/jsweet/doc/jsweet-language-specifications.md

             Generate all the bundles (see option --bundle) within the given directory.

-      [-d|--debug]
+      [--sourceMap]
-            Set the transpiler to debug mode.
-In debug mode, source map files are generated so that it is possible to debug them in the browser.
+            Set the transpiler to generate source map files for the Java files, so that it is possible to debug them in the browser.
 This feature is not available yet when using the --module option.
+Currently, when this option is on, the generated TypeScript file is not pretty printed in a programmer-friendly way (disable it in order to generate readable TypeScript code).

       [--ignoreAssertions]
             Set the transpiler to ignore 'assert' statements, i.e. no code is